ibm-cloud-docs/appid/cd-users.md

 1. Go to the **Cloud Directory > Users** tab of the {{site.data.keyword.appid_short_notm}} dashboard.

-2. Click the check box next to the user that you want to delete.
+2. Click the checkbox next to the user that you want to delete.
 A box opens.

 3. In the box, click **Delete**.
 A screen opens.